 and why would people dedicate a festival to a sausage?

 It isn’t easy to spell or pronounce.
-In fact it isn’t even easy to eat, if you have a delicate stomach.
 Yet it is really not surprising that Andouille was chosen as the single – and now shining – star of its own festival.
 In Colonial days the recipe for an Andouille made the trip to Louisiana safely tucked away in the memories of the new colonists.
 Being a smoked product that kept well, it is safe to assume that quite a few Andouille’s also made the trip with those first Europeans.